Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 Because of this regularity, we can link the dew point to comfort levels, giving us an immediate sense of how muggy or comfortable outside.

-When the dew point is at or below freezing, it’s bone dry outside.
+The dew point is bone dry outside when it is at or below freezing.
 Dew point readings between the freezing point and roughly 55°F are rather pleasant.
 A dew point between 55°F and 60°F indicates that it is humid.

 Although the dew point and relative humidity are related, the former is far more useful than the latter.
 Relative humidity helps meteorologists in forecasting favorable conditions for wildfires and fog.
 Aside from that, it’s primarily a relic from the past that appears in weather reports out of habit.
-Take a look at the dew point to get a true sense of how pleasant or muggy it is outside.
+Please look at the dew point to understand how pleasant or muggy it is outside.

 Conditions for dew formation

-Structural characteristics and weather considerations determine the preferred conditions for the formation of dew.
+Structural characteristics and weather considerations determine the preferred conditions for dew formation.

 - Clear night sky after a warm day